Today’s Wonder of the Day was inspired by Salih. Salih Wonders, “Are protests good or bad? ” Thanks for WONDERing with us, Salih!

 On June 1, 1996, the largest demonstration for children in U.S. history took place in Washington, D.C.
-More than 300,000 people gathered at the Lincoln Memorial for the first ever Stand for Children Day.
+Over 300,000 people met that day at the Lincoln Memorial.
+It was the first-ever Stand for Children Day.

-Since that time, many people around the United States recognize June 1 as Stand for Children Day and plan special events to promote children’s issues.
+Since then, many people around the United States have recognized June 1 as Stand for Children Day.
+On this date, they plan special events to promote children’s issues.

-Those who attended the first Stand for Children Day sent a clear message about the importance of improving the lives of American children through better education.
-Civil rights icon Rosa Parks challenged citizens by saying, “If I can sit down for justice, you can stand up for children.”
+Those who attended the first Stand for Children Day sent a clear message.
+They wanted to improve the lives of American children through better education.
+They were inspired by the civil rights Rosa Parks.
+She once said, “If I can sit down for justice, you can stand up for children.”

 But what exactly does it mean to stand for something?
-Rather than the opposite of sitting, it means to hold firmly to a particular opinion or belief.
+It means to hold firmly to an opinion or belief.
 To stand for something means you give it your support.
 That means Rosa Parks stood for something by sitting down!

 Certain words have feelings associated with them.
-Sitting is seen as a passive action.
-Some consider sitting the opposite of doing something.
+Many see sitting as a passive action.
+Some see it as the opposite of doing something.
 Standing is more active.
 When you stand, you take action.
 That’s why standing is connected to supporting a cause.

 For example, many fans at a baseball game will sit in their seats to enjoy the game.
-If someone hits a home run, though, you can be sure that most people will stand and cheer.
+If someone hits a home run, though, most people will stand and cheer.

-Likewise, when musicians give spectacular performances, they are often given a standing ovation.
-This means the audience stands up while applauding.
-Thus, rising to your feet symbolizes particular appreciation or support for something.
+Likewise, when actors in a play give great performances, they get a standing ovation.
+This means the audience stands up to applaud.
+Thus, rising to your feet can mean appreciation or support for something.

-If you support better public education opportunities for children, then you can stand for children.
-But there are also thousands of other important causes around the world looking for supporters.
+If you support better public education, then you can stand for children.
+But there are also thousands of other causes around the world looking for supporters.

-A cause is a charitable movement that seeks to encourage support for a particular issue.
-The various causes you will come across in your life reflect the many interests of people all over the world.
+A cause is a charitable movement that seeks to encourage support for an issue.
+The causes you will come across in your life reflect the many passions of people all over the world.

 Support can take many forms.
 Some people donate their money.
-Other people volunteer their time and talents to projects to raise awareness of issues that are important to them.
+Other people volunteer their time and talents to projects important to them.

-Many causes relate to health problems that need cures or additional research.
-Other causes may be social, such as equal justice for a particular group of people, or environmental, such as recycling to conserve precious natural resources.
+Many causes relate to health problems that need cures or research.
+Other causes may be social, such as equal justice for all people.
+They may also be environmental, such as recycling to conserve precious natural resources.